Outdooractive/mvt-tools/README.md

 ```

 Values are retrieved by putting a `.` in front of the property name.
 The property name must be quoted
-if it starts with a number or contains any non-alphabetic characters.
+if it is a number or contains any non-alphabetic characters.
 Elements in arrays can be
 accesses either by simply using the array index after the dot, or by wrapping it in brackets.

 ```
 .foo       // true, property "foo" exists
 .foo.bar   // true, property "foo" is a dictionary containing "bar" ."foo"."bar" // true, same as above but quoted
-.foo.x // false, "foo" doesn't contain "x"
-."foo.bar" // false, property "foo.bar" doesn't exist
+.foo.x     // false, "foo" doesn't contain "x" ."foo.bar" // false, property "foo.bar" doesn't exist
 .foo.[0]   // false, "foo" is not an array
 .some.[0]  // true, "some" is an array and has an element at index "0" .some.0    // true, same as above but without brackets .some."0"  // false, "0" is a string key but "some" is not a dictionary
 ```

 Comparisons can be expressed like this: